 “is my current career all that I will accomplish in life?”

 These questions make us feel mentally cursed because they were designed for singularity.
 They are crafted to accept only one answer.
 We are supposed to be a doctor, lawyer, plumber or something with a precise specialty.
 The reason why we struggle with this is because we try to mold our omnidimensional minds into a conventional standard that just doesn’t fit.

-Those of us with a split mentality are not meant to conform to a singular purpose.
+I don’t believe we are meant to conform to a singular purpose.
 We are not specialists.
 We are unique, diverse, creative and require change.
+Constantly.

 People often ask: “Dave, what is it you want to do with your life?”

 My answer to this question is simple but often met with criticism.

 “I want to be able to do whatever I want to on any given day.”
 If today I want to start a blog, exercise, travel or just stay home and have a lazy day on the couch I want to be able to make that choice for myself.
 My choice is to live my life exactly how I want to when I want to and where I want to.
 Don’t be surprised when this answer is met with extremely high criticism.
 You’ll get every side of the spectrum here:

 “well being lazy doesn’t pay the bills”

 “…some of us have to grow up and get a job and be responsible”.